-The candidate for each of the degree programs must possess abilities and skills that allow for observation, intellectual and conceptual reasoning, motor coordination, and communication.
+The candidate for each of the programs must possess abilities and skills that allow for observation, intellectual and conceptual reasoning, motor coordination, and communication.
 The use of a trained intermediary is not acceptable.

 The candidate must be able to acquire knowledge by direct observation of demonstrations and by experiences within the research and instructional setting.